 The type of vehicle you have will undoubtedly impact the type of roof rack that you need to get your hands on.

-Remember to think about all the mounting accessories that you might need in order to fit it to your car.
+Remember to think about all the mounting accessories that you might need in order to fit it to your car or pickup truck.
 For example, if you have factory rails you will likely need a different fitting or rack compared with someone who has no rails at all.

 While most cars should be able to carry a kayak, you may find that in order to use some of the kayak specific carriers and accessories you need to first have crossbars on the roof of your vehicle.

-Crossbars can be mounted either directly to your vehicle or on to the roof rails, if you have them.
+Crossbars (or cross rails) can be mounted either directly to your vehicle or on to the roof rails, if you have them.
 The type of car you have will depend on the type of crossbars available to you.

 How Far Are You Traveling?

 You might also want to think about the distance you’ll be traveling with your yak on your roof.
-If you’re planning to travel on high speed roads over a long distance, you may want to consider a more heavy duty kayak carrier that will help keep your yak safe and secure on your roof.
+If you’re planning to travel on high speed roads over a long distance, you may want to consider a more heavy duty car rack that will help keep your yak safe and secure on your roof.